cmower/optas/example/README.md

 The majority of these examples require [PyBullet](https://pybullet.org/wordpress/).
 If you installed OpTaS without modifying `setup.py` this should have been installed by default.
 Otherwise, you can install PyBullet using `$ pip install pybullet`.

+Note, the OpTaS visualizer requires [VTK](https://vtk.org/).
+If you installed OpTaS without modifying `setup.py` this should have been installed by default.
+Otherwise, you can install VTK using `$ pip install vtk`.

+## Examples

+### Figure of Eight Planning

+This script, `figure_eight_plan.py`, demonstrates how to implement a simple planner.
+A hand-crafted task space trajectory is given, and the planner finds the joint space trajectory.

+### Dual Arm

+The script that runs the dual arm example is `dual_arm.py`.
+The goal of this example is to demonstrate how multiple robots can be incorporated into a single optimization formulation.

+A task space trajectory is hand crafted, for a dual arm setup using two KUKA robot arms.
+A joint space plan is computed for both arms by solving an optimization problem in a single formulation.

+### Visualization

+This is a simple example that shows how to pass the robot model to the visualizer.
+The script that implements this example is `visualization.py`.

+### MPC

+A basic task space MPC controller is demonstrated in the `point_mass_mpc.py` script.
+The script implements a basic MPC controller, and plots the solution in a short animation.

+The demonstration first computes a task space plan.
+Then the robot (point mass) is tasked with tracking the plan whilst adapting to dynamic obstacles in the scene.
+An obstacle, at execution time, is given some motion that impedes the plan - the goal of the MPC is to avoid the obstacle.
+This is achieved via the MPC controller.

+### Point Mass Planning

+This example, in the script `point_mass_planner.py`, demonstrates how to plan a trajectory using a task model.

 ## Experiments